Students who wish to withdraw from a course or courses must do so online at MyConcordia.ca.

 - Carefully read the instructions and information on all applicable forms.

-- Complete and sign the appropriate Student Request for Late Withdrawal form, as follows:
+- Complete and sign the appropriate Student Request Form, as follows:

 - Attach the following supporting documents to your request: